raul23/chrome_extensions/README.md

   - It will enable/disable the extension
   - Indicate to the user that for the effect to take place, the page must be refreshed (e.g. see Ublock Origin extension)
-  - The popup should display when clicking once on the Browser-Action button
+  - The popup should display when clicking on the Browser-Action button
 - When we hover over the **AUTOPLAY** text or the disabled toggle, we should display a tooltip informing us that if we want to enable the toggle again, we should disable the extension by clicking on the Browser-Action button.